BanditGym/BanditGymSPA/README.md

 ## Setup:

-CD into banditgymspa and run `npm start` and nagivate to `localhost:3000`.
+CD into banditgymspa and run `npm install` then `npm start` and nagivate to `localhost:3000`.

+# Documentation

+it is well documented at [here](http://docs.g-axon.work/jumbo-react/ "Documentation") .